mconlon17/simple-vivo-book/Pump-Arguments.md

 `intra` is the intra field separator character used to separate multiple values in a single spreadsheet cell.
 The default is a semi-column.

-`filters`  set to `true` indicates that filters specified in the definition file should be used.
+`filter`  (default `true`) set to `true` indicates that filters specified in the definition file should be used.
 Set to `false` indicates filters are not to be used.

+`rdfprefix` indicates the naming convention to be used by the pump when creating RDF files.
+The Pump will create add and sub RDF with the names `rdfprefix`_add.rdf and `rdfprefix`_sub.rdf

 `uriprefix`  indicates the format of any URI to be created by the update process.
 URI will have random digits following the prefix.
-So, for example, if your prefix is `http://vivo.school.edu/n`, Simple VIVO will create new entities with URI that look like `http://vivo.school.edu/nxxxxxxxx` where `xxxxxxxx` are random digits.
+So, for example, if your uriprefix is `http://vivo.school.edu/n`, Simple VIVO will create new entities with URI that look like `http://vivo.school.edu/nxxxxxxxx` where `xxxxxxxx` are random digits.